Information and Forms

 - Rainscaping Maintenance Schedule

-The purpose of this program is to improve stormwater management and benefit aquatic life in Deer Creek and its tributaries by installing landscaping that helps capture rain where it falls, instead of allowing water to run off-site.
+The purpose of this program is to improve water quality and benefit aquatic life in Deer Creek and its tributaries by installing rainscaping—landscaping strategies that manage stormwater by capturing rain where it falls, instead of allowing water to run off-site.
+Rainscaping can solve a drainage problem, increase aesthetic appeal, improve property values, attract birds and butterflies, and more.
+Rainscaping features slow down, soak up, and reuse rainwater before it carries pollutants to a local stream.

-Each landowner with property located in one of the Program Focus Areas is eligible to receive a rebate of 75% of approved and documented costs up to a maximum of $4,500 for project design, implementation, and/or maintenance costs incurred for Rainscaping Cost-Share funded feature(s).
 Verify your eligibility with this NEW interactive map!
 Enter your address to see if you are located within one of the Program Focus Areas.
 Note, these areas are shaded purple within the purple Deer Creek Watershed boundary.
-Landowners including residential, institutional and commercial are eligible to participate.
+Residential, commercial, and institutional landowners are eligible to participate.
 If your address is not located within one of the Deer Creek Watershed Program Focus Areas, you may qualify for the MSD Rainscaping Small Grants Program instead.
 There is some overlap in the Deer Creek and MSD program areas, and you may qualify for both programs.
 Landowners may only receive ONE award from ONE of these rainscaping programs.
 Landowners may not receive multiple awards from one program or an award from both programs.

 (314) 577-0202 or